mdabalkey/mdabalkey.github/index.md

 ## Galaxy for Data Analysis

-Welcome to GalaxyTrark, here you will find a brief overview on how to use this tool for processing whole genome sequencing data.
+Welcome to Training, here you will find a brief overview on how to use this tool for processing whole genome sequencing data.
 Please don’t hesitate to contact us if you have questions

 ### Markdown